--v, --verbose Can be used multiple times.
-Once for detailed output, twice for INFO logging, unlinking and linking packages into the prefix.
+-v, -verbose Can be used multiple times.
+Once for INFO, twice for DEBUG, three times for unlinking and linking packages into the prefix.

 -y, --yes Sets any confirmation values to 'yes' automatically.
-Users will not be asked to show channel urls.
+Users will not be asked to show_channel_urls.

 --download-only Solve an environment and ensure package caches are populated, but exit prior to conda update -n myenv scipy